fygar256/general-assembler-axx/README.md

 The variable is assigned the value of the expression or symbol that hits that position in operands.

-The lowercase letters a~n represent expressions, o~z symbols, and the values are referenced from the error_pattern and object_list variables.
+The lowercase letters from a to n represent expressions, from o to z symbols, and the values are referenced from the error_pattern and object_list variables.

 The expression's special variable is $, which represents the current location counter.